Dholpur House

-Dholpur House is the former Delhi residence of the Maharaj-Rana of Dholpur.
+residence whenever he was at Delhi.
 Dholpur House is located on Shahjahan Road, near India Gate.
-Dholpur House was built in the Art Deco style and was constructed in the 1920s.
+It was built in the Art Deco style.
 The exterior walls of Dholpur House are painted white.

-Today, the Union Public Service Commission is housed in the building.
-Dholpur House the interviews for recruiting candidates to the All India Services and Group A services for the Government of India.
+Today, the building serves as the headquarters of the Union Public Service Commission.
+The UPSC conducts interviews at Dholpur House to recruit candidates for the All India Services and Group A services for the Government of India.